morpho-org/morpho-data-structures/README.md

 ## Double Linked List

-The current implementation of the double linked list is based on this [article](https://hackernoon.com/a-linked-list-implementation-for-ethereum-deep-dive-oy9432pa) written by Alberto Cuesta Cañada.
+The current implementation of the double-linked list is based on this [article](https://hackernoon.com/a-linked-list-implementation-for-ethereum-deep-dive-oy9432pa) written by Alberto Cuesta Cañada.
 You can find the repository [here](https://github.com/HQ20/contracts/tree/master/contracts/lists).
-Note that the code has been modified to meet our own needs and to allow us to sort the first accounts of the double linked list.
+Note that the code has been modified to meet our own needs and to allow us to sort the first accounts of the double-linked list.
 Our implementation is not a generalized one.
 What you can do with it:

 - Insert an address sorted by a value passed along this address.